Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Preliminary

 \subsection{Background}

-\textbf{Bayesian Network.} A Bayesian Network (BN) $B$ is a triple $(G,\mathcal{X},p)$, where $G=(V,E)$ is a directed acyclic graph (DAG) comprising a set of nodes $V$ and a set of edges $E\subset V\times V$ \cite{7364252,9079582}. $\mathcal{X}=\{X_1,X_2,...,X_n\}$ denotes a set of random variables, each corresponding to a node in $V$.
-In this paper, nodes in $V$ are also represented using the symbols of the corresponding random variables in $\mathcal{X}$. $p$ is the joint distribution of random variables, typically required to satisfy the faithfulness assumption, which postulates that $p$ contains only the independence conditions in $G$.
-This paper also adheres to this assumption.
+\textbf{Bayesian Network.} A Bayesian Network (BN) $B$ is a triple $(G,\mathbf{X},p)$, where $G=(\mathbf{V},\mathbf{E})$ is a directed acyclic graph (DAG) comprising a set of nodes $\mathbf{V}$ and a set of edges $\mathbf{E}\subset \mathbf{V}\times \mathbf{V}$ \cite{7364252,9079582}. $\mathbf{X}=\{X_1,X_2,...,X_n\}$ denotes a set of random variables, each corresponding to a node in $V$.
+In this paper, nodes in $V$ are also represented using the symbols of the corresponding random variables in $\mathbf{X}$. $p$ is the joint distribution of random variables, typically required to satisfy the faithfulness assumption, which postulates that $p$ contains only the independence conditions in $G$.

-\textbf{Causal Structure Learning.} Suppose $P=\{e_1,e_2,...,e_n\}$ denotes the set of priors, where each prior $e$ is expressed in the form of $(X_i, X_j)$, that is, the prior can be viewed as a directed edge in DAG $G$.
-The prior $e=(X_i, X_j)$ is considered a correct prior if edge $(X_i, X_j)$ exists in the DAG $G$; otherwise, it is an erroneous prior.
+\textbf{Causal Structure Learning (CSL).} Suppose $P=\{e_1,e_2,...,e_n\}$ denotes the set of priors, where each prior $e$ is expressed in the form of $(X_i, X_j)$, that is, the prior can be viewed as a directed edge in DAG $G$.
+The prior $e=(X_i, X_j)$ is considered correct if edge $(X_i, X_j)$ exists in the DAG $G$; otherwise, it is erroneous.
 Let $D$ denote the dataset, where each sample is independently drawn from the joint distribution $p$.
-Given the dataset $D$, the goal of causal structure learning is to discover a DAG that best fits the dataset $D$, thereby uncovering the structure of the BN.
-This paper goes a step further, aiming to identify and amend erroneous priors in $P$ and find the Bayesian network that best fits both the dataset $D$ and the modified prior set $P$.
+The goal of CSL is to discover a DAG that best fits the dataset $D$, thereby uncovering the structure of the BN.
+This paper goes a step further, aiming to identify and amend prior errors in $P$ and find the Bayesian network that best fits both the dataset $D$ and the modified prior set $P$.